fishcakez/dbg/README.md

 # similar too :dbg.ctp/2:
 Dbg.cancel(&Map.to_list/1)

+# Dbg.patterns/0 will return a map of the patterns with saved id's for keys,
+# similar to :dbg.ltp/0:
+Dbg.patterns()

 # Dbg.reset/0 will cancel all tracing and is equivalent to :dbg.stop_clear/0
 Dbg.reset()

 # Dbg.node/1 will start tracing on another node, equivalent to :dbg.n/1:
 Dbg.node(:"node@host")

-# Dbg.nodes/0 will list all traced nodes, equivalent to :dbg.ln/1:
+# Dbg.nodes/0 will list all traced nodes, similar to :dbg.ln/1:
 Dbg.nodes()

 # Dbg.clear_node/1 will stop tracing on another node, equivalent to